ottuco/multi-api-mocker/README.md

   pip install multi-api-mocker[all]
   ```

-## Core Concept: Defining Mock Responses
+## Core Concept: Defining Mock Responses (`MockAPIResponse`)

-The foundation of this library is the `MockAPIResponse` class, which serves as a blueprint for creating mock responses for your API endpoints.
+The foundation of this library is the `MockAPIResponse` class, which serves as a universal blueprint for creating mock responses for your API endpoints, regardless of the underlying HTTP client library.
 You can use it directly or subclass it to create reusable mock definitions.

 ### Using `MockAPIResponse` Directly